 Business-to-consumer example: Auto

 A consumer looking to buy a car is going to evaluate the options carefully and probably shop around.
 For an individual, a car is a big purchase that they probably only make every few years.
-Meanwhile, a local contractor with 10 trucks might lease three more trucks at once if he gets a big job and needs to ramp up capabilities.
+Meanwhile, a local contractor with 10 trucks might lease three more trucks at once if they get a big job and needs to ramp up their capabilities.

 B2C: the evolution of consumer goods marketing

-In some ways, cutting out the middleman and marketing directly to consumers is easier today than ever before thanks to social media and e-commerce marketplaces like Etsy.
+In some ways, cutting out the middleperson and marketing directly to consumers is easier today than ever before, thanks to social media and e-commerce marketplaces like Etsy.
 But there are always new challenges, in particular, the downfall of local retail brick-and-mortar stores.

 Therefore, these days, most B2C companies sell goods directly to consumers online and through marketplaces, while also making efforts to find retail channels that make sense.